Tone-Deaf: Plot

 As a little girl, Olive Smith performs a piano recital.
 Olive's parents miss the performance when her depressed father Michael hangs himself following an argument with Olive's mother Crystal.
 As an adult, Olive breaks up with her difficult boyfriend York.
 Olive's friends Lenore and Blaire console Olive after her sexist boss Asher fires her too.
 Olive plays a keyboard for her friends, who tell her she is great even though she is tone deaf.
 Olive sees a frightening vision of her father in front of the urn holding his ashes.
 Olive calls her mother Crystal, who lives in a hippie commune, about the incident.
 Crystal mentions that Michael wanted his ashes scattered into space.
 Crystal also recommends that her daughter clear her head by getting away for the weekend.
 Olive has another haunting vision of her dead father when York comes by with his new girlfriend to pick up his things.

 Through Airbnb, widower Harvey Parker rents his remote house to Olive for the weekend.
 Harvey rants to himself about millennials while mourning at his wife Edith's homemade grave.
 Olive meets Harvey's family friend Agnes, who later asks Harvey why he is renting out his house.
 Harvey takes Agnes captive by tying her to a bed in his cabin down the road.
 Olive plays Harvey's piano for her mother over the phone.
 Harvey sees a vision of his dead wife slitting her throat with a letter opener at the piano while secretly watching Olive play.
-Harvey tells Agnes that his estranged son David thinks Harvey suffers from dementia and wants to put him in a home.
+Harvey tells Agnes that his estranged son David thinks Harvey has dementia and wants to put him in a home.
 Harvey reveals that he wants to know what it feels like to kill someone, which is why he set up Olive in his house.
 Harvey regrets that he has to kill Agnes too because she interfered.

 Harvey is unable to kill Olive while she sleeps.
 Harvey hears Edith's voice telling him to stop.
 Harvey puts a spider in Olive's contact lens case.
 Fellow commune member Uriah professes his attraction to Crystal.
 Crystal allows Uriah to go down on her while she texts Olive.
 Harvey returns to Agnes.
 Agnes angers Harvey by claiming he trapped his wife in their marriage by lording custody of their son over Edith.
 Harvey suddenly stabs Agnes to death.
 Unaware that Olive rented the house, David comes by to pick up his prototypes for a Shark Tank pitch.
 Startled by his unannounced appearance, Olive compels David to leave.